base-org/web/apps/base-docs/tutorials/docs/1_smart-wallet-spend-permissions.md

 1. The user logs into an app with their Smart Wallet.
 2. The app requests approval by presenting the user with the scoped parameters.
 3. The user reviews the scopes and either confirms or denies the request.
-4. Upon approval, the app calls the **SpendPermission singleton contract** to initiate transactions, pulling funds from the user's Smart Wallet under the granted scope.
+4. Upon approval, the app calls the **SpendPermission singleton contract** to initiate transactions, spending funds from the user's Smart Wallet under the granted scope.

 At any point, the user can revoke their Spend Permission.